cheeweeng/Training-and-Fine-tuning-an-image-recognition-and-classification-model/README.md

 # Food Image Classification with MobileNetV2 (Transfer Learning)
-Author: Ng Chee Wee (3303451Y)
+Author: Ng Chee Wee

 Objective: Classify images of food into 10 categories using transfer learning with a pre-trained MobileNetV2 convolutional base.

-This README documents the full pipeline implemented in `DLIR_assignment_model_2_NgCheeWee.ipynb` — data loading, preprocessing, model architecture, hyperparameter tuning across three iterations, evaluation results, and a final recommendation.
+This README documents the full pipeline implemented in DLIR assignment model 2 — data loading, preprocessing, model architecture, hyperparameter tuning across three iterations, evaluation results, and a final recommendation.

 ---
 # 1. Overview of Approach